 iii.
 Heritage View Resort.

-This resort offers its customers air-conditioned suites, family rooms, and smoking rooms with a 24/7 room service.
-It also provides free parking space and high-speed internet connectivity.
+This resort offers its customers air-conditioned suites, family rooms, and smoking rooms with 24/7 room service.
+It also provides free parking spaces and high-speed internet connectivity.

 iv.
 Hotel Kunal Dardan.

 This hotel features cost-effective rooms, a bar, a restaurant, and a free parking space for its customers.
 It also has a room service option and 24/7 front desk assistance.